 Why is it critical to build a mentoring culture in a remote workplace?

-Remote workplaces are held up as the new gold standard; they’re flexible, they promote international collaboration, and they are the perfect vessel for lean and innovative businesses.
+Remote and hybrid workplaces are held up as the new gold standard; they’re flexible, they promote international collaboration, and they are the perfect vessel for lean and innovative businesses.